29 Traditional Portuguese Foods to Try in Portugal

 If you’ve ever enjoyed savory paella on a trip to Spain, then you’re going to looooove this typical Portuguese food.

-Arroz de marisco, or seafood rice, consists of a hearty bowl of rice filled with the freshest seafood you can imagine.
-BUT, don’t make the mistake of ordering “paella” at a Portuguese restaurant.
-There are distinct differences between the two dishes and the Portuguese don’t enjoy their yummy rice dish being confused with its Spanish counterpart.
-While paella consists of mostly dry rice and toppings, arroz de marisco is more on the soupy side (pictured below).
+There are distinct differences between the two dishes, and the Portuguese don’t enjoy their yummy rice dish being confused with its Spanish counterpart.
+While paella consists mostly of dry rice and toppings, arroz de marisco is more on the soupy side (pictured below).

 4. Sardinhas Assadas (Grilled Sardines)